stylesplugin/styles/readme.txt

 == Upgrade Notice ==

-= 1.1.2 =
+= 1.1.3 =

+* Fix: Error when attempting to upgrade when no fonts were used.
+* Fix: Issue that would cause saved CSS and previes to not completely apply when a Standard Font with a space in the name was selected.
+* Fix: Some translations would cause CSS to not output completely.
-* Fix: Incompatibility with IIS servers & Google Fonts menu.
+* Fix: Issue with IIS servers that would cause Google Fonts to not appear.
 Thanks [@Rivanni](http://wordpress.org/support/topic/version-111-appears-as-version-105-still-no-google-fonts) for the error report.